 “It’s still too early,” Kendall said.
 “We’ve got to get everything first.”

-Ryan turned himself in May 13, according to the office of DuPage County State’s Attorney Robert Berlin.
+, according to the office of DuPage County State’s Attorney Robert Berlin.
 Berlin’s office, in conjunction with the FBI, joined an ongoing internal Clarendon Hills Police Department investigation into the guns' disappearance after an anonymous tip in February.

 In addition to the aggravated possession counts, the ex-cop is charged with five counts of unlawful possession of a stolen firearm, one count of theft, and three counts of official misconduct.